 What is the difference between radioactivity and radiation?

 Radiation is the energy or particles that are released during radioactive decay.
 The radioactivity of a material refers to the rate at which it emits radiation.

 The activity of a sample of radioactive material is determined by measuring the number of disintegrations per unit of time.
-A disintegration occurs each time a nucleus throws off particles or energy.
-Activity is measured in a unit called the Becquerel - 1 Becquerel is equivalent to 1 disintegration per second.
+A disintegration occurs each time a nucleus ejects particles or energy.
+Activity is measured in a unit called the becquerel - 1 becquerel is equivalent to 1 disintegration per second.

-The radiation that emanates spontaneously from the nuclei of unstable isotopes (radionuclides) as the nuclei undergo radioactive decay is generally alpha-, beta-, or gamma-radiation.
-Similar radiations may be produced artificially in particle accelerators or x-ray generators.
-The naming is complicated as the radiations are often named according to their source, even when identical to similar radiations coming from other sources.
+The radiation that emanates spontaneously from the nuclei of unstable isotopes (radionuclides) as the nuclei undergo radioactive decay is generally alpha, beta, or gamma radiation.
+Similar radiation may be produced artificially in particle accelerators or x-ray generators.
+The naming is complicated as the radiation is often named according to its source, even when identical to similar radiation coming from other sources.
 For example, high-energy electromagnetic radiation (photons) coming from the atomic electrons are called x-rays whereas similar photons coming from inside the nucleus are called gamma-rays.